-What you should not bring into the exam room
+What you must not bring into the exam room

-- Candidates must not to bring their coats or bags into the exam room. - Unauthorised items such as notes, phones, electronic items and watches must not be brought into the exam room. - Candidates are to be aware of JCQ unauthorised items poster
+- Candidates must not to bring their coats or bags into the exam room. - Unauthorised items such as AirPods, earphones/earbuds, iPods, mobile phones, MP3/4 players or similar devices, watches, smart glasses, any other smart devices, notes or books must not be brought into the exam room. - Candidates are to be aware of JCQ unauthorised items poster